blackPantherOS/radeon-profile-qt6/README.md

 Simple Qt6 application to read current clocks of ATi Radeon cards (xf86-video-ati, xf86-video-amdgpu driver).

 # Requires:
-(Qt6 version rewrite in progress!)
-Install Qt5 version and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
+Install Qt6 version and run radeon-profile-daemon (*radeon-profile: https://github.com/blackPantherOS/radeon-profile-daemon) for using this app as normal user.
 Otherwise app need to be run with root privilages for changing power profiles (and clocks readings sometimes).
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
-Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS
+Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS /This not requires under blackPanther OS, the normal rpm install autoconfig works/

 # Functionality